kvitoslava-yarish/data-engeeniring-2025/README.md

 Our data dictionary is "data dictionary.pdf".

-Our data sources are Initial csv files for seeds (found inside data.zip) and YouTube API.
+Our data sources are initial csv files for seeds (found inside data.zip) and YouTube API.

 The scripts for sourcing our data is in /scripts.